 In many parts of the country, Robins may remain year-round, but in most places, they are long gone by the time the snow starts to fall.
 They gather in flocks in the early fall and then, one day, they’ve disappeared.

-Just as the first Robin of spring is reason for celebration, once you realize they aren’t around anymore it’s quite a depressing feeling.
+Just as the first Robin of spring is a reason for celebration, once you realize they aren’t around anymore it’s quite a depressing feeling.
 So where do they go, and what do they do?
 And what do they eat in the winter if they stay?

 The Robin’s urge to migrate is typical of why birds fly south for the winter.
 When food is no longer easily available, they know it is time to leave.
 Some insect-eating birds can survive on what they find in the bark of trees throughout the snowy months, but they struggle once the ground freezes and earthworms migrate deeper into the soil.

 If Robins stay throughout the winter in your area of the country it’s because they’ve been able to find a reliable food supply, or possibly because winter has been mild enough to prevent the ground from consistently freezing.
 They can also get through the winter by eating berries left on bushes.

 Robin Behavior in Spring

 So, Robins will move with the food, but what makes them come back?
 Just as they leave in flocks, they will often return in flocks.
 The first sightings in the spring is often a dozen of them scattered on your lawn.

 But these flocking Robins are usually still on the move, and only once they are spotted in pairs or as solitary birds can you assume they’ve arrived at their breeding range.
 Singing is another indication that they’ve come home, as this means they are communicating with other birds in what they consider their territory rather than focusing on migration.